-REDW Stanley Financial Advisors Named to 2018 Financial Times 300 Top Registered Investment Advisors
+REDW Wealth Named to 2018 Financial Times 300 Top Registered Investment Advisors

-REDW Stanley Financial Advisors LLC is pleased to announce that it has made the Financial Times’ FT 300 Top Registered Investment Advisors (RIA) list* for the fourth year in a row.
-REDW Stanley is the only New Mexico-based firm to be included.
+REDW Wealth is pleased to announce that it has made the Financial Times’ FT 300 Top Registered Investment Advisors (RIA) list* for the fourth year in a row.
+REDW Wealth is the only New Mexico-based firm to be included.

-REDW Stanley is an SEC registered subsidiary of REDW LLC, one of the Southwest’s 10 largest certified public accounting and business consulting firms.
+REDW Wealth is an SEC registered subsidiary of REDW LLC, one of the Southwest’s 10 largest certified public accounting and business consulting firms.
 REDW LLC has offices in Albuquerque and Phoenix.

 More than 2,000 qualifying registered investment advisor (RIA) firms were invited to apply.
 To qualify, a RIA firm must have reported to the US Securities and Exchange Commission that they had $300 million or more in assets under management (AUM).
 Applicants were graded on six factors: their AUM; AUM growth rate; years in existence; advanced industry credentials of the firm’s advisers; online accessibility; and compliance records.
 There are no fees or other considerations required of RIAs that apply for the FT 300.

-To learn more about REDW Stanley Financial Advisors visit REDWStanley.com.
+To learn more about REDW Wealth visit REDWWealth.com.